juju/docs/src/en/charms-deploying.md

 # Deploying applications

 The fundamental point of Juju is that you can use it to deploy applications through the use of charms (the magic bits of code that make things just work).
 These charms can exist in the [Charm Store](https://jujucharms.com/store) or on the file system (previously downloaded from the store or written locally).

-Charms use the concept of *series* analogous as to how Juju does with Ubuntu series ('trusty', 'xenial', etc).
+Charms use the concept of *series* analogous as to how Juju does with Ubuntu series ('Trusty', 'Xenial', etc).
 For the most part, this is transparent as Juju will use the most relevant charm to ensure things "just work".
 This makes deploying applications with Juju fun and easy.

 ## Deploying from the charm store